Written by Kara Anderson.

-- As we begin again, I am finding so much wonderful inspiration out there – this scope from Julie Bogart.
-Jamie’s recommendation to buy this planner.
+- As we begin again, I am finding so much wonderful inspiration out there – Jamie’s recommendation to buy this planner.
 Good books.
 More time for art.
 The chance to get outside again.

 And every day, we get a little closer to where I wish we were.
 It isn’t perfect, but it’s real life, and my kids have become very skilled at making tea, plumping pillows and telling me again and again that it’s going to be okay, and that I should take my time and take care of myself.